 Located in ports where MSC conducts regular, sustained operations, MSC offices provide direct support to MSC ships and act as liaisons with local commands.
 Responsibilities include coordination of logistics, husbanding services and port loading.
 Assistance to ships may also include coordinating voyage repairs, delivery of mail, bunkering, travel arrangements and administrative support.

-MSC headquarters has liaison officers at U.S. Fleet Forces Command, U.S. Transportation Command and the geographic combatant commands.
-These officers represent MSC in all mission areas and oerations in which their host command has interest.
+MSC headquarters has liaison officers at U.S. Transportation Command and the geographic combatant commands.
+These officers represent MSC in all mission areas and operations in which their host command has interest.
 They direct staff inquiries to appropriate points of contact, and act as subject matter experts for informal questions.
 They alert MSC staff to developing requirements, tasks and initiatives.